Howard L. Weiner: Medical research

 The major focus of Weiner's career has been the study of MS, which he began in 1972 as a resident in neurology at the Peter Bent Brigham Hospital in Boston.
-More recently he has studied immune mechanisms in other neurologic diseases including Alzheimer's disease and ALS.
-He has published over 600 articles in the scientific literature.
+More recently he has studied immune mechanisms in other neurologic diseases including Alzheimer's disease and ALS, Parkinson’s disease, stroke and traumatic brain injury.
+He has published over 800 articles in the scientific literature.
 In 1983, he alongside Stephen L. Hauser, now Director, Weill Institute for Neurosciences and Professor of Neurology at University of California, San Francisco, published a seminal article on the treatment of MS in The New England Journal of Medicine.
 This demonstrated in a controlled trial a profound effect of the immunosuppressant and chemotherapy drug cyclophosphamide in stopping active, progressive MS. The article introduced the timed 25-foot walk (ambulation index) that subsequently has become a classic clinical measure in MS.

 In 2000, Weiner founded the Partners Multiple Sclerosis Center (now called the Brigham MS Center) at Brigham and Women's Hospital.
 The Brigham MS Center encompasses both adult and pediatric patients the Brigham and Women's Hospital and the Massachusetts General Hospital, respectively.
 Both are member hospitals of the Mass General Brigham system in Boston.
 The Brigham MS Center has served as a model for the comprehensive care of MS patients and includes clinical care and research, an infusion center and dedicated MRI magnet.
 The Brigham MS Center has 6,000 patient visits per year.
 Weiner established the CLIMB Study (Comprehensive Longitudinal Investigation of Multiple Sclerosis at Brigham and Women's Hospital).
 The CLIMB natural history study of MS, which in an analogous fashion to the Framingham Heart Study; follows over 2000 patients with annual exams, blood studies, and MRI imaging to understand the course of MS over time.
-Weiner has pioneered the basic investigation and application of oral tolerance for the treatment of autoimmune and inflammatory diseases.
-In 2021, he initiated human trials of a nasal vaccine for the treatment of Alzheimer's disease.
+Weiner has pioneered the basic investigation and application of oral tolerance and mucosal immunology for the treatment of autoimmune and inflammatory diseases.
+His laboratory investigates the role of the microbiome in neurological disease.
+In 2021, he initiated human trials of a nasal vaccine for the treatment of Alzheimer's disease in which blood monocytes are triggered to clear amyloid from the brain.
+In 2022, he began a program of human trials of nasal immune therapy for MS, Alzheimer's disease and ALS which an anti-CD3 monoclonal antibody is given nasally to induce regulatory T cells.